 Engineers Without Borders

-Sandvik AB has initiated a long-term collaboration with Engineers Without Borders, Sweden, with the intention of contributing technical know-how, project management and international experience to the organization’s voluntary activities in Sweden and in developing countries.
+Sandvik AB has a long-term collaboration with Engineers Without Borders, Sweden.
+The intention of the collaboration is to contribute with technical know-how, project management and international experience to the organization’s voluntary activities in Sweden and in developing countries.

 An additional ambition is to jointly promote interest in technology and engineering in society and to attract more people into technical programs.
 Engineers without borders, Sweden has about 1000 members in Sweden.